xmartlabs/xl-blog/blogs/2015-04-28-XLForm-using-nspredicates-to-change-form-structure.md

 ---
 title: "XLForm: Using NSPredicates to change form structure"
+subtitle: We have used XLForm in many apps and it's really worth it.
+permalink: /xl-form-using-nspredicates-to-change-form-structure/
+featured: true
 date: 2015-04-28
+category: development
+thumbnail: /images/xlform-nspredicates-web.png
-tags: [XLForm, iOS]
+tags:
+  - XLForm
+  - iOS
 author: mathias
-category: development
-permalink: /xl-form-using-nspredicates-to-change-form-structure/
 ---

 In almost every app you might ever build you will have a profile and settings view and they may also have many forms.
 Using [XLForm](https://github.com/xmartlabs/XLForm) we speed up the development time spent on these view controllers.
 XLForm allows us to define and manipulate forms dealing with a high level DSL abstraction (XLFormDescriptor, XLSectionDescriptor, XLRowDescriptor) to define any customized table-view form with a flexibility you might have never imagined before.